SAP-archive/kubernetes-deployment-orchestrator/doc/user_guide.md

 ```

-## Extending and embedding shalm
+## Extending and embedding kdo

-It's possible to extend shalm with starlark modules.
+It's possible to extend kdo with starlark modules.
 See `examples/extension` directory for details.